https://www.georgialegalreport.com/files/2018/07/Screen-Shot-2018-07-27-at-8.36.49-PM-300x194.png

 Continue reading →

-Could this Buckhead lounge shooting have been prevented and is justice available to the victim?
+Could this unconscionable stabbing have been prevented and are justice and compensation available to Mr. Sanchez?

-Was negligent security a factor in this senseless Buckhead nightclub shooting and could this incident have been prevented?
-Read Our Legal Take below to find out if the victim may have legal avenues for justice and claims for substantial compensation in Georgia.
+Was negligent security a factor in this Kennesaw bar stabbing and could this attack have been prevented?
+Read Our Legal Take below to find out if Mr. Sanchez may have legal avenues for justice and claims for substantial compensation in Georgia.

 Our Legal Take

-Bar and nightclub patrons have a right to feel safe and secure while on the premises.
-The Murray Law Firm questions the level of security provided at the subject property and whether this shooting may have been prevented.
+Bar and parking lot patrons have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided at the subject property and whether this assault may have been prevented.

-• What additional security measures, such as weapons screenings, bright lighting, surveillance cameras, off-duty police, and security patrols, were implemented by the nightclub owner following media reports of prior violence on property?
+• What security measures, such as weapons screenings, bright lighting, surveillance cameras, and security personnel, were in place to deter crime and protect Mr. Sanchez at the time of the attack?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the lounge owner or management failed to provide adequate security, the victim may seek justice and elect to pursue legal claims for her injuries.
+Should the facts of this matter reveal that the premises owner or management failed to provide adequate security, Humberto Sanchez may seek justice and elect to pursue legal claims for his injuries.

 The Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict in Georgia.